oroinc/documentation/book/security.rst

 Access Levels
 ~~~~~~~~~~~~~

-Access can be granted to a user for a certain resource on the several levels.
+Access can be granted to a user for a certain resource on several levels.
 The lowest level is
 the *User* level.
-Being at this level means that a user can only access resources that have been
+Being on this level means that users can only access resources that have been
 assigned to them.
 At the other end of the hierarchy is the *System* level.
 Users at this level have
 the permission to access all records within the whole system without exception.
 The security bundle
 comes with the following five levels (ordered up from the bottom of the hierarchy):